 ASTM Standards for Lead Abatement and Removal

 ASTM E1605-04 lists the standard terms and definitions related to lead in buildings.
-This standard was published in 2012.
 ASTM E1605 lead related definitions are in addition to the terminology for building construction in standard ASTM E631.

 ASTM E1908-10 gives the standard sampling procedure for debris waste for Toxicity Characteristic Leaching Procedure or TCLP.
 This procedure determines how much lead can leach through the debris and into the environment.
 ASTM E2239 outlines the record keeping and record preservation practices for lead hazard activities.